LAST UPDATED NOVEMBER 5, 2017 AT 10:47 P.M.

 The ASUS RT-AC88U is the best gaming router in 2017.
 Users of this router will also be able to stream on multiple devices without any issues.

-ASUS describes this router as the best choice for activities beyond gaming.
+ASUS describes the RT-AC88U as the best router for high bandwidth activities beyond just gaming.
 It also places itself as the top choice for 4K streaming and smart homes.
 This is actually an instance where the bragging lives up to the hype.

 There is 1 WAN port, but 8 Gigabit LAN ports – nearly double the number of ports on competing routers.